jamiesmith/pixinsight-icons/README.md

 - `https://www.rc-astro.com/resources/StarXTerminator/PixInsight/`
 - `https://www.skypixels.at/HVB_Repository/`

-and here's what they look like in PixInsight
+and here's what they look like in PixInsight:

 <img src="/images/manage-repositories.png?raw=true" width="400" alt="Processing Repositories">

 They're not all in my standard flow (for example, I'm hoping to use the EZ suite for live stacking).
 Also, note that some of the above repos aren't signed.

-### How they're laid out
+## How they're laid out
+### General RGB/SHO Workflows

 This is what the RGB & SHO workflow sets look like loaded.
 They're arranged in columns, with a few "global" icons at the top, with RGB on the left and SHO on